usualsuspect/yara_vt_mock/README.md

 This way we can easily debug livehunt rules against certain files without having to wait for hits on a real livehunt.

+## Installation

+TODO

 ## Coverage

-The module currently supports all of the `vt.metadata.*` namespace. `vt.behaviour.*` might come at a later date.
+The module currently supports the complete `vt.metadata.*` namespace.

+`vt.behaviour.*` might come at a later date.

 ### Notes